 To find out more about these programs, contact BookSpringRx Director Rachel Elliott at rachel.elliott @ bookspring.org or (512) 472-1791 x 107.

 As part of an ongoing national effort to support pediatricians to promote early literacy, ReadWell promotes early literacy and school readiness in pediatric exam rooms by giving new books to children and advice to parents about the importance of reading aloud to support optimal child development.
-We also provide training and gently used books to participating sites in Central Texas.
-BookSpring currently works with 30 healthcare providers to provide:
+We also provide technical assistance and gently used books to participating sites in Central Texas.
+BookSpring currently works with over 20 healthcare providers to provide:

-Our ReadWell program is currently restricted to clinics that serve low income populations in Central Texas, that is families who are on CHiP, Medicaid, WIC, or no insurance at all.
-This reflects a deep cost discount due to the generous philanthropic support of agencies such as United Way of Greater Austin and The Moody Foundation.
-Each year over 20,000 children in the Greater Austin area served by ReadWell.
+Our ReadWell program is currently restricted to clinics that serve low income populations of at least 90% low income, that is families who are on CHiP, Medicaid, WIC, or no insurance at all.
+This reflects a deep cost discount due to the generous philanthropic support of many generous individuals and agencies such as United Way of Greater Austin and The St. David’s Foundation.
+Each year over 20,000 children are served by ReadWell.
 These children gain the lifelong benefits of being read aloud to and building home library from birth.

 Our programs are made possible by volunteer support on an ongoing basis, which community members and companies can apply for year-round.